Cookie04CZ/GlyphRepair/README.md

-**This script was originally created to repair encoding in popular czech hobby magazines.
-If you wish to apply it to other PDF files, please skip to the [next chapter](#before-you-start).**
+**This program was originally created to repair text encoding in popular czech hobby magazines.
+If you wish to apply it to other PDF files, please skip to the [next chapter](#what-glyphrepair-does).**

 # Keywords